-Bishopsgate Law employment law solicitors represent claimants at employment tribunals, the part of the courts system which hears cases where there are legal disputes around employment law.
-We also act for respondents, employers who are defending an employment tribunal claim.
+Bishopsgate Law employment tribunal solicitors represent claimants and employers at employment tribunals.
+Tribunals are the part of the courts system which hears cases where there are legal disputes around employment law.

-Claims that can be brought before an employment tribunal cover many areas of employment law, including unfair dismissal, unfair deductions from pay, and discrimination in the workplace.
+Claims that can be brought before an employment tribunal cover many areas of employment law, including unfair dismissal, unlawful deductions from pay, and discrimination in the workplace.

 Compensation for unfair dismissal consists of a basic award, which is related to statutory redundancy payments, plus a compensatory award.
 The maximum amount for compensatory awards is index-linked but in unfair dismissal cases the employee will usually not be able to recover more than one year’s pay.